ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 As also discussed in {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the authentication credentials of the group members, and provides those authentication credentials to group members if requested to.

 Upon joining an OSCORE group, a joining node is thus expected to provide its authentication credential to the Group Manager (see {{ssec-join-req-sending}}).
 Later on as a group member, that node can provide the Group Manager with a different authentication credential that replaces the old one (see {{sec-update-pub-key}}).
 In either situation, the authentication credential can be provided within a chain or a bag (e.g., as the end-entity certificate in a chain of certificates), in which case the Group Manager stores the whole chain or bag.
-Consistently, the Group Manager specifies the whole chain or bag when providing that authentication credential in an Authentication Credential Response to a Client requesting for it (see {{sec-pub-keys}}).
+Consistently, the Group Manager specifies the whole chain or bag when providing that authentication credential, within the 'creds' parameter of a Join Response (see {{ssec-join-resp}}) or of an Authentication Credential Response (see {{sec-pub-keys}}).

-The following applies when a node joins an OSCORE group, depending on the specific circumstances.
+In the following circumstances, a joining node is not required to provide its authentication credential to the Group Manager when joining an OSCORE group.

 * The joining node is going to join the group exclusively as monitor, i.e., it is not going to send protected messages to the group.